Perform common query tasks in Power BI Desktop

-When working in the Query Editor window of Power BI Desktop, there are a handful of commonly used tasks.
-This document demonstrates those common tasks, and provides links for additional information.
+In the Power Query Editor window of Power BI Desktop, there are a handful of commonly used tasks.
+This article demonstrates those common tasks and provides links for additional information.

 - Connect to data